anissen/solitaire/tasks.md

 * Crash when starting a normal game, then finishing another game mode and resuming the normal game
 * Implement "Change name" functionality
+* Use a logging package for heroku to be able to see logs
+* Implement ability to view all highscores for a game mode, sorted by day (and maybe also by game count)
+* Save and restore last rank and win count
+* Effects for when rank and/or win count is increased
+* SERVER: Implement crash handler (pm2/forever)

 * Global highscores
     [x] On-screen keyboard for entering name for highscores